boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

 The currently available implementations are:

--  ``cyclic``: This implementation assumes coefficients are constant in :math:`Z`, and uses FFTs in :math:`z` and a complex tridiagonal solver in :math:`x` for each :math:`z` mode (the ``CyclicReduction`` solver).
+- ``cyclic``: This implementation assumes coefficients are constant in :math:`Z`, and uses FFTs in :math:`z` and a complex tridiagonal solver in :math:`x` for each :math:`z` mode (the :cpp:class:`CyclicReduction` solver).
 Code in ``src/invert/laplacexz/impls/cyclic/``.

 - ``petsc``: This uses the PETSc KSP interface to solve a matrix with coefficients varying in both :math:`x` and :math:`z`.
 To improve efficiency of direct solves, a different matrix is used for preconditioning.
 When the coefficients are updated the preconditioner matrix is not usually updated.
 This means that LU factorisations of the preconditioner can be re-used.
 Since this factorisation is a large part of the cost of direct solves, this should greatly reduce the run-time.

 Test case
 ~~~~~~~~~

 The code in ``examples/test-laplacexz`` is a simple test case for
-``LaplaceXZ`` .
-First it creates a ``LaplaceXZ`` object:
+:cpp:class:`LaplaceXZ` .
+First it creates a :cpp:class:`LaplaceXZ`
+object:

 ::